-At about 18 months, Miles had a language explosion.
+At about 18 months, M2 had a language explosion.
 He was learning several new words daily.
 He would repeat just about every word you said to him...except "love you".
 Not.
 Even.
 Once.
 I wasn't concerned, but we all became close to obsessed with being the first to get him to say it.
 That first "luvoo" melted our hearts.
 He was almost two.

-It didn't take long for Miles to figure out how to adjust his tone and facial expression to match his words and to occasionally get a desired response.
+It didn't take long for M2 to figure out how to adjust his tone and facial expression to match his words and to occasionally get a desired response.
 Now, if he causes me pain or spills something, he tilts his head to the side, displays a sad face, and says "torry, Mommy".

 Of course, children quickly learn that their words also have the power to inflict pain.
 All of my boys have used the weapon of words against me at one point or another, but I'm seasoned enough to not let their words get under my skin.

 "I hate you!"

 Even M2 has picked up on it and I get the occasional "toopid mom".
 Yes, my 26 month old has called me stupid.
 He doesn't yet know what it means, but he does know that it's a word that is discouraged and has a negative meaning.